Hussainzz/meta-quiz/README.md

-    ✓ should increase difficulty level from Easy to Medium (24 ms) ✓ should decrease difficulty level from Hard to Medium (2 ms) ✓ should decrease difficulty level from Medium to Easy (1 ms) ✓ should decrease difficulty level from Medium to Hard (1 ms)
+    ✓ should increase difficulty level from Easy to Medium (24 ms) ✓ should decrease difficulty level from Hard to Medium (2 ms) ✓ should decrease difficulty level from Medium to Easy (1 ms) ✓ should increase difficulty level from Medium to Hard (1 ms)

 Test Suites: 1 passed, 1 total
 Tests:       4 passed, 4 total